Child Care Provider

 • At least 18 years of age

-• 6th-grade reading comprehension and 4th-grade math skills
+• 6th grade reading comprehension level and basic math skills

 • High school diploma, GED®, or certificate